mikami520/EndoSAM/README.md

 python train.py --cfg ../config/finetune.yaml
 ```
 - GPU RAM Requirement\
-Even though this is the fine-tune work, it requires a large GPU RAM. **Use suitable batch size based on the VRAM you have**
+Even though this is the fine-tune work, it requires a large GPU RAM.
+We tested on the [EndoVis2017](https://endovissub2017-roboticinstrumentsegmentation.grand-challenge.org/) [1] and [EndoVis2018](https://endovissub2018-roboticscenesegmentation.grand-challenge.org/) [2] Dataset and image resolution is 1024 x 1024 with initial processing for the SAM. **Use suitable batch size based on the VRAM you have**
     - Batch Size 1 -> 6 GB RAM
     - Batch Size 2 -> 12 GB RAM
     - Batch Size 4 -> 21 GB RAM